-- Generally vote FOR shareholder proposals that seek to eliminate outside directors' retirement benefits. - Review on a CASE-BY-CASE basis all other shareholder proposals that seek to limit executive and director pay.
-This includes shareholder proposals that seek to link executive compensation to customer, employee, or stakeholder satisfaction.
+- Generally vote for shareholder proposals that seek to eliminate outside directors' retirement benefits. - Vote case-by-case on all other shareholder proposals that seek to limit executive and director pay.
+This includes shareholder proposals that seek to link executive compensation to customer, employee, or stakeholder satisfaction